The Girl on the Train (2021 film)

-The Girl on the Train is a 2021 Indian Hindi-language mystery thriller film directed by Ribhu Dasgupta and produced by Reliance Entertainment, based on British author Paula Hawkins's 2015 novel of the same name.
+The Girl on the Train is a 2021 Indian Hindi-language mystery thriller film directed by Ribhu Dasgupta and produced by Reliance Entertainment, based on British author Paula Hawkins's 2015 debut novel of the same name.
 The film stars Parineeti Chopra, Avinash Tiwary, Aditi Rao Hydari and Kirti Kulhari and was released worldwide on 26 February 2021 on Netflix.

-Premise

 The film revolves around Mira Kapoor (Parineeti Chopra), an alcoholic and troubled divorcee who gets embroiled in a big murder investigation.

 Plot

-The film begins with Nusrat being chased by someone in the forest and Mira is standing at the station.
-In a flashback it is shown that Mira met her husband Shekhar at a wedding where they fell in love.
+Nusrat is chased by someone in a forest and Mira is standing at the train station.
+In a flashback it is shown that Mira met Shekhar at a wedding where they fell in love.
 They both get married and Mira is pregnant.
-Mira is fighting a case against Jimmy Bhagga where she successfully wins and Jimmy has to go to jail.
-A few days later she is hit by a car.
-Mira suffers from anterograde amnesia caused by a car accident.
-She is also an alcoholic, which doesn’t exactly help the memory loss either.
-She and Shekhar have separated and Shekhar married someone else.
+Mira is fighting a case against Jimmy Bagga where she successfully wins and Jimmy goes to jail.
+A few months later she is hit by a car and has amnesia caused by the car accident.
+She has become an alcoholic, and has separated from Shekhar who re-married to Anjali.

-Obsessed with a seemingly perfect couple she sees from the train window on her commute to London, one drunken night Mira follows the young woman into the forest but doesn’t recall what happens next.
+Obsessed with a seemingly perfect couple she sees from the train window on her commute to London, one drunken night Mira follows the young woman into the forest but doesn't recall what happens next.

-Mira is actually a bit of a badass.
-The police have a decent amount of circumstantial evidence against her and even move to make an arrest but Mira escapes out the window and calls in a favour from the family member of a former client.
-Get me a phone, cash, and a gun, she says.
+The police have a decent amount of circumstantial evidence against her and even move to make an arrest but Mira escapes out the window and calls for a favour from the family member of a former client, and asking him to get her a phone, some cash, and a gun.

-Mira discovers that the missing girl Nusrat wasn’t as happily married as she looked and that she was having an affair.
-It’s entirely plausible that Mira is the killer – in a drunken rage which she accidentally records on her phone, Mira fantasizes about smashing Nusrat’s head in, angry that she is ruining her own marriage.
+Mira discovers that the missing girl Nusrat wasn't as happily married as she seemed and that she was having an affair.
+She theorizes that Mira is her killer – in a drunken rage which she accidentally records on her phone, Mira fantasises about smashing Nusrat's head in, angry that she is ruining her own marriage.

-There are plenty of other suspects too, though, including Nusrat’s sex pest dance teacher, a blackmailing private eye, and more than one aggressive and abusive husband.
+Other suspects include, Nusrat's dance teacher, a blackmailing private investigator, and more than one aggressive and abusive husband.